publiclab/webjack/examples/crc8/README.md

-Adds [Cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) functionality -- a common error detection code -- to WebJack.

 # Background

+Adds [Cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) functionality -- a common error detection code -- to WebJack, in order to identify (and reject) messages that have been corrupted by noise.

+# How it works

 The Arduino calculates a single-byte 'checksum' for each message to be sent to WebJack, and appends it to the message.